November 11, 2025

 3) Cash Discipline

 Operational efficiency shows up most clearly in cash: invoicing happens earlier, errors that once triggered credit notes are avoided, revenue gets recorded cleanly, and supplier terms are negotiated from a position of order.
-Many SMEs discover that tightening their operating model does more for the bank balance than a marketing push.

 4) Culture and Habits